edgelesssys/marblerun/docs/overview.md

 These *Parameters* are passed from the Coordinator to secure enclaves after successful initial remote attestation. *Parameters* can contain the following placeholders:

-* `$$root_ca`: The root certificate of the cluster issued by the Coordinator; it can be used to verify the certificates of all marbles in the cluster.
+* `$$root_ca`: The root certificate of the cluster issued by the Coordinator; it can be used to verify the certificates of all Marbles in the cluster.
-* `$$marble_cert`: The marble's certificate; issued by the Coordinator and used for marble-to-marble and marble-to-client authentication
+* `$$marble_cert`: The Marble's certificate; issued by the Coordinator and used for Marble-to-Marble and Marble-to-client authentication
 * `$$marble_key`: The private key corresponding to `$$marble_cert`
-* `$$seal_key`: A 128-bit symmetric encryption key that can be used for sealing data to disk in a host-independent way; if a marble is scheduled or restarted on a new host, this "virtual sealing key" will still allow for unsealing data from the disk even though the host's actual sealing key might have changed.
+* `$$seal_key`: A 128-bit symmetric encryption key that can be used for sealing data to disk in a host-independent way; if a Marble is scheduled or restarted on a new host, this "virtual sealing key" will still allow for unsealing data from the disk even though the host's actual sealing key might have changed.

 ```json
     "Marbles": {